-In addition to the fields and the methods the property Name is used, which just returns the field’s value.
-We will discuss in details the property concept later, so currently we will just focus on everything else except the properties.
+In addition to the fields and the methods, the property Name is used, which just returns the field’s value.
+We will discuss in details the property concept later, so currently, we will just focus on everything else except properties.

 The code of the class Kid looks like this: